kaveh7293/Kaveh-Portfolio/README.md

 <img src='https://github.com/kaveh7293/Kaveh-Portfolio/blob/main/Country_Effect_draws.png'><br>

 As shown, different teams have different number of wins, draws and loses. </p>

-The heat maps are also can be used to conculde the same result:<br>
+<h2> Feature Selection</p>

-* Hypothesis testing: Since both of the Country and Result columns are categorical, we did a chi-squared hypothesis test.
+ Hypothesis testing: Since both of the Country and Result columns are categorical, we did a chi-squared hypothesis test.
 The resulting p value obtained 1.99 e-9.
 As a reult we reject the null hypothesis in favour of alternative hypothesis (i.e., the country and results are dependent)

 * Because the continents are also a cateogrical type of data, we used a chi-squared test as well to assess whether there is a relationship between continents and the corresponding results.
 The p-value for the corresponding hypothesis test (null hypothesis: continents and their results are independent variables) obtained 3.3 e-9, which rejects the null hypothesis.
 * Finally, the chi-squared test has been used to evaluate whether being a host affect the results a team get, the corresponding p-value was obtained 0.02 showing the important effect of being a host.